 Many donors have made outright gifts or supported the programs held by The Foundation.
 Although these immediate gifts of cash and appreciated assets are vitally important, there is also a growing need for other types of gifts.
-By including The Foundation for the History of Women in Medicine in your estate plans, you ensure the future financial stability of an organization that continues to promote and preserve the history of women in medicine and the medical sciences.
+By including The Women in Medicine Legacy Foundation in your estate plans, you ensure the future financial stability of an organization that continues to promote and preserve the history of women in medicine and the medical sciences.

 Estate and planned gifts to The Foundation will be directed to the Endowment Fund.
 The Foundation hopes to establish a $3 million dollar endowment in order to secure the future of its programs and services.
 Opportunities for “named endowments” supporting a specific purpose or project are available with gifts of $25,000 and must be made in a period not to exceed five years.
 The Foundation’s Endowment Fund grows in value and only a portion of the interest derived from the endowment may be used on an annual basis.
 The Endowment Funds are managed by the Board of Trustees and counselors of Janney Montgomery Scott.